The effect of flow on Hadronic Spectra in an Excluded-Volume Model: Production of light nuclei, hypernuclei, and antinuclei.

-In Fig. 19, we show the energy dependence of $\bar p/p, \bar\Lambda/\Lambda, \bar He^3/He^3, \bar He^4/He^4 $ and $\bar d/d$ yield ratios over a very broad energy range.
-We take three times of volume and mass of each nucleon to calculate the volume and mass of $He^3$ in our calculation.
-Similarly, we calculate densities of other nuclei and hypernuclei using the similar method.
-We compare our results with the experimental data [74] and find a good agreement between these two.
-We stress that the agreement between the experimental and the calculated curves for the ratio $\bar He^3/He^3$ is a powerful argument that indeed entropy conservation governs the production of light nuclei.
-In Fig. 20, we show the variations of $\Lambda/p, d/p$ with $\sqrt{s_{NN}}$.
-We compare our results with the experimental data points [74].
-We also predict the energy dependence of nuclei as well as antinuclei yield ratio such as $H_{\Lambda}^3/He^3$ and $\bar H_{\bar\Lambda}^3/\bar He^3$ over a broad energy range going from lower AGS energies to LHC energy.
-Some data have started appearing and we find that our model gives a good fit to the data.
+In Fig. 11, we show the energy dependence of $\bar p/p, \bar\Lambda/\Lambda, \bar He^3/He^3, \bar He^4/He^4 $ and $\bar d/d$ yield ratios over a very broad energy range.
+We compare our results with the experimental data \cite{Andronic:2011,Andronic1:2011} and find a reasonable agreement between these two.
+However, such ratios of equal mass particles do not involve significant changes when we use excluded-volume model in comparison to IHG calculations.
+We again stress that the agreement between the experiment and the calculated curves for the ratio $\bar He^3/He^3$ demonstrates the important role of entropy conservation in the analysis of the production of light nuclei as taken in our model.
+In Fig. 12, we show the energy dependence of the yield ratios $\Lambda/p$, $d/p$ and on comparison, we find that our results reproduce the main features of the experimental data quite well.
+Similarly we have also shown in Fig. 12 the results of our calculation for the variation of the ratios $H_{\Lambda}^3/He^3$, $\bar H_{\bar\Lambda}^3/H_{\Lambda}^3$ and $\bar H_{\bar\Lambda}^3/\bar He^3$ with $\sqrt{s_{NN}}$ and we hope in near future, more experimental data will appear to verify our predictions.
+We thus conclude that the incorporation of excluded-volume effect gives a suitable thermal model calculation for heavier particles, nuclei, hypernuclei, and their antinuclei, also.